nrfconnect/sdk-nrf/include/nrf_cloud.rst

    Module>>Application      [label="NRF_CLOUD_EVT_TRANSPORT_DISCONNECTED"];

 .. note::
    This chart shows the sequence of successful user association of an unassociated device.
 Currently, nRF Cloud requires that communication is re-established to update the device's permission to send user data.
-This is why the :c:data:`NRF_CLOUD_EVT_TRANSPORT_DISCONNECTED` event occurs.
-The application must reconnect to the cloud using the :c:func:`nrf_cloud_connect` API.
+This is why the :cpp:enumerator:`NRF_CLOUD_EVT_TRANSPORT_DISCONNECTED` event occurs.
+The application must reconnect to the cloud using the :cpp:func:`nrf_cloud_connect` API.

 When the device is successfully associated with a user on the cloud, subsequent connections to the cloud (also across power cycles) follow this sequence: